-With around 9000 inhabitants called marinois (es) Le Marin is the administrative capital of the south, and one of the three sub-prefectures of the island since 1974.
-A commercial city services, a health center, social, a cultural city, sporty but also environmentally friendly and forward nature.
+Le Marin is the chief administrative center of the south, and is one of the three sub-prefectures of the island since 1974.
+A commercial and service city, a sanitary, social center, A cultural, sporting but also ecological and nature-oriented city.

-Its Tourist Office classified as Category I June 14, 2013 and certified NF Service (AFNOR) reflects its commitment to quality service.
-Tourist Town classified February 14, 2012, the city also has many historic and heritage assets such as the seventeenth-century church, one of the oldest of Martinique and richness of flora and fauna (nursery "south botany", dull aca, Macabou) that offers an alternative to the followers of the profound nature.
+Its Tourism Office, classified in category I on 14 June 2013, certified by NF Service (AFNOR), having obtained the Qualité Tourisme mark, reflects its commitment to quality service.
+Classified as a Tourist Commune on February 14, 2012, the city also benefits from numerous historical and heritage assets such as its 17th century church, one of the oldest in Martinique and a rich floristic and faunistic (nursery of the "southern botanical", Dreary aca, Macabou) which offers an alternative to the followers of the deep nature.

-Le Marin asserts itself in the area of boating and yachting, which earned him to be classified Nautical Station in 1998 (there are two stars since December 7, 2013).
+Le Marin asserts itself in the field of yachting and yachting, which earned it the classification Nautical Station in 1998 (has two stars since December 7, 2013).

-The city attracts an international clientele thanks to the quality of equipment of the marina recognized as the largest in the Caribbean.
-A capacity of 750 berths and 100 mooring buoys for pleasure boaters and lovers of the sea and a "Blue Flag" label obtained since 2006 (renewed every year since) which gives it a position Port environmentally.
+The city attracts an international clientele thanks to the quality of the facilities of its marina recognized as the largest of the Caribbean.
+A capacity of 838 spaces docked and 100 mooring buoys for the pleasure of the boaters and lovers of the sea, and a label "blue flag" obtained since 2006 (renewed every year since) which confers a position of Friendly harbor.

-Building on its strengths, the city of Marin and all its partners are heading to further enhance the development of the territory by joining the project Odysséa European label (labeling the town of Marin as "port city, Heritage Lighthouse Caribbean").
+With its strengths, the city of Le Marin and all its partners set out to accentuate further the development of the territory by adhering to the European label project Odysséa (labeling of the city of Marin as "Port city, Patrimoine Phare des Caraïbes").